ryangball/nice-updater/README.md

 # no updates were found (default is 3)
 defaults write "/Library/Preferences/$identifier.prefs.plist" AfterEmptyUpdateDelayDayCount -int 4
 ```

-Almost all of these variables get written to com.github.ryangball.nice_updater.prefs.plist, which is included in the .pkg and read at execution of the LaunchDaemon on the client.
-This allows you to also change these variables by modifying the above mentioned preference file.

 ## Workflow and Options
 The nice_updater.sh script is not intended to be executed by simply running the script.
 It is intended to be executed by passing a parameter into it indicating which function to run.
 If you do not specify a function, then the script just exits.
 As an example the primary LaunchDaemon executes the script in this fashion: `/bin/bash /Library/Scripts/nice_updater main`.
 "Main" indicates the function that is being run.